 Tenants also deserve protections from landlords who are not fulfilling their end of the bargain.
 This legislative session, I advanced local charter changes to eliminate “no cause” evictions, ensuring that renters are not unfairly forced to leave their homes and eliminating the subjectivity that allows discrimination to influence evictions.
 In Montpelier, I will continue to work with our local communities to understand their specific needs and work to ensure those needs are met by local and federal funding.

 The federal government must use every available tool to expand access to affordable housing.
 Our public housing system desperately needs additional investment and modernization to revitalize infrastructure and decarbonize existing structures.
 In addition, I support repealing the Faircloth Amendment to allow for the construction of new public housing units, something the federal government has been prohibited from doing since 1999.
 We also have an opportunity to end homelessness by pursuing “housing first” models and providing permanent supportive housing to folks experiencing chronic homelessness.

 Finally, we need to strengthen the Fair Housing Act to prevent discriminatory barriers vulnerable popoulations face when seeking to rent or purchase housing.
 This includes updating the law to prevent discrimation based on gender identiy or sexual orientation, or if the tenant or buyer is using a housing assistance program like a rental voucher.

 This, above, is how we tackle Vermont’s housing crisis and ensure housing as a human right for all Vermonters.
-This will continue to be one of my top priorities going into Congress, where I will fight to ensure that all Vermonters have this right.
+This will continue to be one of my top priorities going into this session, where I will fight to ensure that all Vermonters have this right.